Nick-Tallguy/Nick-Tallguy.github.io/_posts/cs/0600-12-10-setting-up-postgresql_cs.md

 Pokud jste to dosud zvládli v pohodě a rozumíte QGIS, pojďme nahrát nějaká data do naší nové databáze.
 Uděláme to pomocí nástroje, který převede shapefiles a načte je do databáze.

-Ujistěte se, že máte vybranou vaši novou databázi vlevo v panelu a přejděte do **Plugins -> PostGIS Shapefile and DBF loader 2.1**.
+Make sure that your new database is selected in the panel on the left and go to **Plugins -> PostGIS Shapefile and DBF loader 2.x**.

 ![shapefile loader][]